-developed by Ian and Michelle while working at YMCA W-S-M for sessions in a womens prison.
+developed by Ian and Michelle while working at YMCA W-S-M for sessions in a womens prison focused on self image.

-we were trying to explore the vast contrast between the young women we met and that which they portrayed to the guards and most other people.
-Like most people but probably more so when imprisoned people wear a mask and the young women we were working with, some of whom were on remand while others were serving time were no different.
+we were trying to explore the vast contrast between the young women we met and the image which they portrayed to the guards and most other people.
+Like most people but probably more so when imprisoned people wear a self image mask and the young women we were working with, some of whom were on remand while others were serving time were no different.

 They all hid to some extent behind the protection of the image they portrayed to those they interacted with. exploring this was a challenge as many had lost sight of who they were.